CongWang141/my_website/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  My research covers topics in the broad area of Macro-Finance, especially in Asset Pricing, Risk Management, Machine Learning, and Financial Economics.
+  My research covers topics in the broad area of Macro-Finance, especially in Asset Pricing, Risk Management, Machine Learning, and Financial Econometrics.

   I Like documentary "Planet Earth", now "Our Planet" has better quality and the same [David Attenborough](https://attenboroughfilm.com/).
 Concern about climate change, try to quantify the risk in the financial market and real economy.